djosephsen/gryphie/README.md

 #### Gryphie is a work in progress
-I unintentionally created gryphie while ripping the carbon code out of [graphios](), and thought it might be useful to other engineers as a stand-alone thing.
+I unintentionally created gryphie while ripping the carbon code out of [graphios]().
+Then, when I started dipping into the same code to play with another project, it occured to me that it might be useful to other engineers as a stand-alone thing.

 I have a lot of work to do to make Gryphie into the thing I actually want to use myself.
 It needs meaningful documentation, Go and Ruby support, read/pagination support so it can export series from the various backends, and more advanced api features like Librato Annotation support.
 But if you're working in Python, and you just want to push metrics, Gryphie works pretty well today, and its write interface shouldn't change all that much (famous last words).

 #### What about project-X ?
 Gryphie isn't a monitoring tool.
 It's a tool for people who work on monitoring